yutoma/docker-novnc/README.md

 ## TODO

-* use alpine
 * add docker-compose.yml
 * change port, screen resolution and more variable as env
-* screenshot and document
+* mount home directory and some setting files
+* use alpine